Amol Redij: Education

 Amol Redij grew up in Mumbai and went to St. Paul High School.
 He completed his schooling from Gokuldham High School (1984-1993) and higher secondary college from M. V & L. U. College (1993-1995).
 Later Amol went on to complete his Bachelor's in Engineering with Electronics from University of Pune in 1999.
 Amol holds several industry recognized certifications in Information Technology domains.
 He began his career as a Website Developer and has successfully emerged as an Information Design & Development expert.

 Personal life

-Amol was born on 18 September 1977 in suburban area of Parel, Mumbai, in a Vaishya Vani family.
+Amol was born on 18 September 1977 in suburban area of Parel, Mumbai.
 He grew up in a middle class Maharashtrian family.
 His father worked as a textile mill worker with New China Mills in Sewri and his mother was a homemaker.
 Amol is maternal cousin of Rajesh Deshpande, a noted Marathi playwright and filmmaker.